All aboard for cruising, North Korean style

 The secretive North has been squeezed by international sanctions for its pursuit of nuclear weapons.

-The North's move to attract foreign tourists comes amid a dispute with South Korea over their stalled joint tour program at Mount Kumgang, just north of the border with rival South Korea.
+The North's move to attract foreign tourists comes amid a dispute with South Korea over their stalled joint tour programme at Mount Kumgang, just north of the border with rival South Korea.

 Last week the North expelled the last remaining South Koreans at the resort and said it would now sell off South Korean assets valued at nearly $320 million in a move that prompted Seoul on Tuesday to ask others not to invest.